-- Expand state-level support for worker training programs in port-related industries of aviation, maritime, construction trades, and green jobs that seek to foster maritime innovation and provide incentives to incorporate new technology into port-related sectors. - Support career-connected and work-based learning programs that seek to expose middleand high-school age students to professions in port-related industries. - Expand and strengthen state support for pre-apprenticeship and apprenticeship programs, including potential financial support for pre-apprentice wraparound services and reforms to apprenticeship programs statewide.
+Expand state-level support for worker training programs in port-related industries of aviation, maritime, construction trades, and green jobs that seek to foster maritime innovation and provide incentives to incorporate new technology into port-related sectors.

-COMMISSION AGENDA - Briefing Item No. \8n\\
+COMMISSION AGENDA - Briefing Item No. 8o Page 3 of 7

-Meeting Date: December 14, 2021
+Meeting Date: November 8, 2022

-- Ensure responsible enforcement of labor standards, including a culture of respect and inclusion on jobsites. - Support continued state partnership on tourism promotion as an economic sector critical to the overall recovery of the Washington state economy. - Pursue partnerships in trucking that expand the workforce and the supply of drivers serving port operations, to speed the movement of goods and services. - Support rural economic development: Partner with the state and other ports and economic development actors to promote rural economic development initiatives, including rural broadband deployment, tourism promotion, support for small manufacturers in rural Washington, investments in freight corridors in rural areas, and other actions to support economic growth across Washington state.
+- Support career-connected and work-based learning programs that seek to expose middleand high-school age students to professions in port-related industries, to include a focus on STEM fields that are directly relevant to port operations. - Expand and strengthen state support for pre-apprenticeship and apprenticeship programs, with a focus on retention especially among BIPOC apprentices. - Ensure responsible enforcement of labor standards, including a culture of respect and inclusion on jobsites. - Support continued state partnership on tourism promotion as an economic sector critical to the overall recovery of the Washington state economy. - Pursue partnerships in trucking that expand the workforce and the supply of drivers serving port operations, to speed the movement of goods and services. - Ensure local governments have access to qualified and well-trained law enforcement personnel by supporting state efforts to expand the reach of the newly established Criminal Justice Training Commission. - Support rural economic development: Partner with the state and other ports and economic development actors to promote rural economic development initiatives, including rural broadband deployment, tourism promotion, support for small manufacturers in rural Washington, investments in freight corridors in rural areas, and other actions to support economic growth across Washington state.

-Small Business: Support proposals that reduce structural barriers and provide equity in the workplace for disadvantaged groups, and promote inclusion of small businesses, including disadvantaged, minority, and women owned business enterprises (SMWBEs).
-This includes:

-- Continued support for the repeal of Initiative 200, the enactment of Initiative 1000, and any other policy proposals that seek to achieve similar equity objectives. - Support for proposals that provide flexibility in contracting to public owners, including alternative public works, while ensuring that contracting practices support SMWBEs. - Support proposals that enhance the opportunities for SMWBEs to more effectively compete for small works projects. - Support business assistance programs at the state-level that are focused on small business capacity building and help SMWBEs to compete in the government marketplace.
+Small Business: Support proposals that reduce structural barriers and provide equity in the workplace for disadvantaged groups, and promote inclusion of small businesses, including - disadvantaged, minority, and women owned business enterprises (SMWBEs).
+This includes: Continued support for the repeal of Initiative 200, the enactment of Initiative 1000, and any other policy proposals that seek to achieve similar equity objectives. - Support for proposals that provide flexibility in contracting to public owners, including alternative public works, while ensuring that contracting practices support SMWBEs. - Support proposals that enhance the opportunities for SMWBEs to more effectively compete for small works projects. - Support business assistance programs at the state-level that are focused on supporting BIPOC and rural-based small businesses that face challenges accessing resources and relief programs

-Priority Issue Areas: Transportation and Competitiveness
+Priority Issue Areas: Transportation and Competitiveness General transportation priorities: